borkdude/deps.clj/API.md

   - `:args`: arguments to make-classpath2.
 The `--config-user` value is nil under `-Srepro`.
   - `:out`: if `:string`, return stdout as the string value of `:out`.
   - `:install-tools-fn`: a function of no arguments that installs the Clojure tools named in `:cmd` when they are missing.
-Call it if the replacement needs these tools.
+Call it before running `:cmd`.

   The default checks Java, installs the tools and runs the command through the auxiliary process hook.

-  Must produce the cache files requested by `:args`.
-When `:out` is `:string`, return a map with stdout as the string value of `:out`.
+  Writes the cache files specified by `:args`.
+When `:out` is `:string`, returns a map with stdout as the string value of `:out`.
 <p><sub><a href="https://github.com/borkdude/deps.clj/blob/master/src/borkdude/deps.clj#L153-L176">Source</a></sub></p>

 ## <a name="borkdude.deps/-main">`-main`</a><a name="borkdude.deps/-main"></a>